Unus Mundus Art

 Philosophy and Inspiration

 I enjoy taking part in the endless questioning and scrutiny found in the scientific method, but believe studies of the spiritual realm to be of equal importance.
 Religion and philosophy are what allow us to make use of the grand body of scientific knowledge on a day to day basis.
-Best described by the physicist and visionary thinker Amit Goswami,

 My art is inspired by the colors and shapes found in nature, the philosophy of a collective consciousness, and the theories of reality that unite science and soul.
+To be certain is not to know.